Upatissa Gamanayake: Political career

+Assassination

 The last JVP Political Bureau meeting chaired by Wijeweera was held at Galaha House on November 11, 12 and 13, 1989.
 The meeting ended on November 12, 1989 at noon as the government imposed a night curfew on November 12, 1989.
 After the meeting, Saman Piyasiri Fernando, Lalith Wijerathna, Gamanayake and Wijeweera left in a car.
 Shantha Bandara went his separate ways.
 Piyadasa Ranasinghe and Somawansa Amarasinghe leave for Madawala in a separate vehicle to retrieve some money that had been kept for security.
 On the way back, Somawansa descended Mount Trinity whereas Piyadasa Ranasinghe and H. B. Herath were arrested at Galaha's house on the same day.

 Hours later, Wijeweera and Gamanayake were arrested the next morning.
 Wijeweera, Ranasinghe and Herath were brought to Colombo on the night of November 12, 1989.
 Wijeweera and Herath were killed the next morning.
 Gamanayake, who is attending the Politburo meeting, returned to Bandaragama at 12 noon.
 The next morning on November 13, he went to Mirigama for a discussion, but returned home as it had changed.
 Gamanayake was arrested at his Bandaragama residence on November 13, 1989 by two men in civil who had arrived in two white cars.
 He was brought to the Ops Combine Joint Operations Center and had deep lengthy interrogations.
 Army Intelligence Special Officer Daya Ratnayake questioned him but could not obtain any important information.
 He was later taken to the Mattegoda camp and tortured, but no information was revealed.
 He was killed in Boralesgamuwa the same night.
 His body was cremated at the Kohuwala Cemetery under emergency orders.